 On February 8, 2019, an experienced and operationally-driven investor consortium led by the Investor Consortium acquired Dun & Bradstreet in an all-cash take-private transaction (the "Take-Private Transaction").
-Following the completion of this offering and the concurrent private placement and per share (the midpoint of the price range set forth on the cover of this prospectus), the Investor assuming an initial public offering price of \$ Consortium will own approximately % of our common stock, or % if the underwriters exercise their option to purchase additional shares in full.
-Under the voting agreement, members of the Investor Consortium or their respective affiliates will be able to designate one or more directors, either singly or jointly with other members of the Investor Consortium, so long as such investor or their respective affiliates hold at least 50% of the number of shares of our common stock such investor and its affiliates held at the closing of this offering and the concurrent private placement.
-Pursuant to the voting agreement, we will be required to take all necessary action within our control to cause our board of directors to include individuals designated by the applicable members of the Investor Consortium.
-For so long as a member of the Investor Consortium is entitled to designate a director to the board of directors, such member of the Investor Consortium will be required to vote all of their shares, and take all other necessary actions, to cause the board of directors to include the individuals designated as directors by the members of the Investor Consortium.
-The voting agreement will terminate as to each member of the Investor Consortium when such investor is no longer entitled to designate a director to our board of directors and will terminate upon the time when no member of the Investor Consortium is entitled to designate a director to our board of directors.
-As a result of the voting agreement, the members of the Investor Consortium may be able to designate a majority of the board of directors even if they own less than 50% of the voting power of our common stock.
-The voting agreement will also require the members of the Investor Consortium to consult with one another regarding the transfer of our equity securities.
-The voting agreement will give the Investor Consortium the right to determine the total number of directors during the term of the voting agreement.
-See "Management-Board of Directors."
-As a result of the Investor Consortium's ownership of our common stock and the voting agreement, the Investor Consortium will be able to exercise significant voting influence over fundamental and significant corporate matters and transactions.
-Therefore, we expect to be a "controlled company" within the meaning of the corporate governance standards of the NYSE on which we intend to apply to list our shares of common stock.
+Following the completion of this offering and the concurrent private placement, the Investor Consortium will own approximately 63.6% of our common stock, or 61.8% if the underwriters exercise their option to purchase additional shares in full.
+In connection with a letter agreement, certain members of the Investor Consortium or their respective affiliates agree, for three years following the date hereof, to vote all of their shares in all matters related to the election of directors, including to elect certain individuals to our board of directors at each of the next shareholder meetings at which such individuals are eligible for election.
+As a result of the Investor Consortium's ownership of our common stock and the letter agreement, the Investor Consortium will be able to exercise significant voting influence over fundamental and significant corporate matters and transactions.
+Therefore, we expect to be a "controlled company" within the meaning of the corporate governance standards of the NYSE on which we have been approved to list our shares of common stock.
 See "Risk Factors-Risks Related to Our Initial Public Offering and Ownership of Our Common Stock," "Management-Director Independence and Controlled Company Exemption" and "Principal Stockholders."